How to connect your MIDI controller to your iPad and iPhone

 This cable/interface is specifically designed for Yamaha MIDI controllers (keyboards, electronic drums, etc), but can be used on generic MIDI keyboards with a USB to Host port.

 You will need one other adapter for this as it was designed for older generations of iPhones: A Lightning to 30-pin adapter.

 Bluetooth MIDI Adapter

 My personal favorite.
 Some MIDI controllers have Bluetooth built in.
 If yours doesn’t, then a Bluetooth MIDI adapter is going to be your new best friend.
 Skip all of the cable and adapter mess and go wireless between devices.

-There is a small cable/transmitter that plugs into both the MIDI In and MIDI Out, and transmits the data via Bluetooth.
+There is a small cable/transmitter that plugs into both the MIDI In and MIDI Out of your MIDI controller, and transmits the data via Bluetooth.
 You’ll just need to virtually connect this device to your iPhone or iPad.